Find answers to frequently asked questions about Community Risk.

-In addition to damaging residential properties, flooding can impact day to day life within a community, cutting off access to utilities, emergency services, and transportation.
+In addition to damaging residential properties, flooding can impact day-to-day life within a community, cutting off access to utilities, emergency services, and transportation.
 The First Street Foundation Flood Model is used to determine the risk to infrastructure, properties, and roads from multiple types of flood events, including fluvial (river), pluvial (rain), storm surge, and tidal sources.
-The presence or lack of projected flooding, and the projected depth of that flooding, is used to determine community vulnerability to flood risk.
+The presence or lack of projected flooding, and the projected depth of that flooding, are used to determine community vulnerability to flood risk.
 The flood risk to each facility is based on the likelihood of flood waters reaching the building footprint, or parcel centroid, of each facility, or the center of a road -- and then combined with the expected depth of that flooding.

 How are community areas defined?

 Community Risk denotes flood risk to the local services and infrastructure surrounding properties and is grouped by neighborhood, zip, city or municipality, and county.
 It considers flood risk across 5 different dimensions: (1) Infrastructure (utilities, airports, ports, and emergency services); (2) Residential properties; (3) Commercial properties; (4) Roads; (5) Social services (churches, schools, museums).
 Because Community Risks can vary for different levels of geographies, Flood Factor® allows you to compare risks between these levels.

 - Neighborhoods: Encompasses macro neighborhoods, neighborhoods, sub-neighborhoods, and residential districts (e.g. subdivisions and apartment complexes) are not an official designation and vary in size depending on local usage.

 - Zipcodes: Zip code tabulation areas as provided by the U.S. Census Bureau.

 - Cities: Place (County Subdivision in New England) as provided by the US Census Bureau.
 Refer to a village, town, or city typically governed by a mayor and council.